tannazmo/Group-Project-10/README.md

 #### Questions the team hope to answer with the data
+* Questions we want to answer trough analysis and visualization with Tableau:
+	* What are the most common and severe reactions of Statins
+	* Is there a difference in developping adverse reactions among genders
+	* What reactions are most associated with death and hospitalization

+* Question we want to answer using Using a supervised machine learning classificaion method:
-The question to answer is the likelihood of getting hospitalised or dying if experiencing any side effects by taking this medication.
-Using a supervised machine learning classificaion method, we want to be able to predict, -by looking at the age, gender, adverse reactions, drug indication- whether the patient will have serious reactions to Atorvastatin leading to  hospitalisation or not and whether they will have very serious reactions that may cause death or not.
+	* Likelihood of getting hospitalised or dying if experiencing any adverse reactions by taking this medicationt by looking at the age, gender, adverse reactions, drug indication- whether the patient will have serious reactions to Atorvastatin leading to  hospitalisation or not and whether they will have very serious reactions that may cause death or not.

 #### Database Mock Up (Preferably a ERD - Entity Relationship Diagram)